sgraden/vpc/console-tutorial.md

 `ssh -i <path-to-private-key-file> root@<public-ip-address>`

+## Monitoring your instance

+You can monitor the CPU, volume, memory, and network usage of your instance over time.

+To monitor your instance:

+1. Click **Virtual server instance** in the navigation pane.
+1. Click the name of your instance.
+1. Click **Monitoring** in the navigation pane.

+For an activity log that shows when the instance was started, stopped, or rebooted, click **Activity** in the navigation pane.

 ## Creating a VPN
 You can create a virtual private network (VPN) so your VPC can connect securely to another private network, such as an on-premises network or another VPC.